 If you are just starting to plan your first family camping trip, you’ll want to read this helpful guide on How To Pick The Best Type Of Camping

-We put together the following list of essentials for camping with kids from what we’ve learned after years of camping as a family (and camping with our own families when we were kids).
-All of the essentials are extra items to bring camping that relate specifically to camping with little ones.
+We compiled the following list of essentials for camping with kids from what we’ve learned after years of camping as a family (and camping with our own families when we were kids).
+All the essentials are extra items to bring camping that relate specifically to camping with little ones.

 With a little extra planning and purchasing some key items before your first camping trip, camping can be so much fun for the whole family.